 Pre-pay for a set number of months with a credit or debit card

-Make a one-time payment online with a credit or debit card for a specified number of months.
+Make a one-time online payment with a credit or debit card for a number of months.
 An automated receipt will be sent by email.
-Your Ona account will be downgraded at the end of the subscription period, unless you decide to renew your subscription.
+Your Ona account will be downgraded at the end of the subscription period unless you decide to renew your subscription.

 Pre-pay for 6 or 12 months via bank transfer

-For users who can pre-pay in 6 or 12-month segments, invoice and bank transfer is another payment option.
+For users who can pre-pay in 6 or 12-month segments, an invoice or bank transfer are other payment options.

 We introduced the Impact Grant Program, which provides a free account upgrade and support to students and members of grassroots or volunteer organizations who are making a difference in their communities but might have difficulty paying to upgrade their accounts.
 To learn more about the program and to see if you qualify, please visit the program page.